 "Member Recommendation" tab, and are as they appeared.

-Unfortunately, this 'Recommendation' section was removed in a website revamp:
+Unfortunately, this 'Recommendation' section was removed in their website revamp:

 TLC Camera Repair : Thank you

 Art Brewer Subscriber, November 03, 2016; 04:45 P.M.

 Hi Gus, Just got back home and I wanted to say AMAZING !!
 THANK YOU !!
 You did such a beautiful job you job on my 1939 Leica lll Mod G camera and lens.
 Your one of a kind , please keep up your incredible attention to detail and workman ship.
 It’s great to know a man that loves his work.. all the best in the future Art Brewer

 TLC Camera Repair : Leica IIf plus lenses - came back perfect